Sacchan-VRC/SaccFlightAndVehicles/README.txt

 EngineControl
 Needs this because the Health value is containted in EngineController.

-SoundControl
-Needs this to play the sound.

 HUDController.cs (new in 1.1)--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Calculates information about the vehicle and sends an output to a Text script.
+Calculates information about the vehicle and applies output to the HUD.
+Also controls the displays inside the cockpit.

 EngineControl
 Required to know information about the vehicle.
 EngineController goes here.

+Smoke Color Indicator
+Material that is used by the display to highlight when smoke is on.
+It shows the smoke color.

 HUD Text_G
 HUD Text_mach
 HUD Text_altitude
+HUD Text_knotstargets
 HUD Text_knots
 HUD Text_angleofattack
+HUD Text_AAM_ammo
+HUD Text_AGM_ammo
+HUD Text_Bomb_ammo
 Output Text scripts, corresponding canvas text objects go here.

-Distance from Head
-HUD's distance from the head when scale 1, used to move the velocity vector to the right position
+Hud Crosshair Gun
+Hud Crosshair
+Hud Hold
+Hud Limit
+Hud AB
+Hud elements that are enabled/disabled by the scrip

 Down Indicator
 Hud object that points to the ground